Coursera Website Redesign

 Research Goals

-• How engaged users’ feel with the current lecture watching experience
+• Gauge user engagement with the current lecture watching experience

-• Reveal any points of confusion with the note reviewing experience
+• Uncover any confusion during the note reviewing process

 Sarah / 22 / Business Administration Student

-• Finds it difficult to stay on track with academic goals when her studies become tedious
+• She often finds it challenging to stay on track with her academic goals, especially when her studies become tedious.

 Usability Testing

-The user was also tasked with incorporating the “Think Aloud” method, in order to collect more qualitative data.
+It was also encouraged for the user to use the “Think Aloud” method, to collect more qualitative data during the testing process.

 Issue #1: Lecture Watching Experience